-And it may be handy to switch quickly from one program window to the next and back again without ending the program.
-However, I am irritated that the buttons are only displayed when you move the mouse in the upper corner, which always results in a certain "looking around" - I prefer a specific button.
-With Ubuntu one can adjust such a thing.
-It is possible that the true meaning of this feature only opens up with a touch display that the Dell Latitude E7240 unfortunately did not have.
+And it may be practical to quickly switch from one program window to the next and back again without exiting the program.
+However, I find it irritating that the buttons are only shown when you move the mouse into the upper corner, which always results in a certain “look around” - I prefer a specific button.
+You can set something like this on Ubuntu.
+Possibly the real one Sense This feature is only accessible with a touch display, which the Dell Latitude E7240 unfortunately did not have.

 Humans are creatures of habits